 Agrees To Give Reflection and Feedback

-Number three, and this is key.
-This is one of my favorite and most valued things about the Dharma people in my life:
+Number three, and this the key.
+This is one of my favorite and most valued things about the Dharma people in my life.

 You have an agreement to give reflection and feedback.

-Now, this is something that I've been really fortunate to cultivate over many years.
+Now, this is something that I’ve been rally fortunate to cultivate over many years.

 When they do bring those things up, your response is to listen, to be open and to thank them and to really use that as fuel for your personal and spiritual growth.